NEW ORLEANS - Around Thanksgiving time, the White House always does it.

 And it's a tradition that will be celebrated in Louisiana every year.

-Next year will be the third year for what's now part of this great state's history.
+And now this year is the third year for what's now part of this great state's history.
+It's happening at the University of Louisiana in Lafayette.